 If the salesperson is genuinely unable to agree to your offered price or terms, there is nothing to be gained by prolonging the negotiation process.
 Be prepared to withdraw, but remember that you may have a competing vendor to turn to and that prices are always subject to fluctuation: next month's price for the same product may well be lower than this month's.

 8) Don't be pulled in by common sales ploys

 A standard sales tactic is to place the buyer under some kind of imagined pressure to close the deal: 'stocks of this are limited so you really need to buy now' or 'I can only offer at this price today', for example.
 A salesperson might also try to play to your emotions: 'Your competitor has this product; can you afford to let them have the edge over you'? or 'Consider how much money your business might lose if you delay buying this product'.
 Stay cool and focused on getting exactly what you need from the deal as a buyer and don't be caught out by the tricks of the salesperson's trade.

 Knowing how to negotiate effectively as a buyer is an important aspect of managing your business budget.
 Any business leader, owner or manager whose role involves purchasing can benefit from the knowledge and strategies that Maguire Training's Negotiation Skills for Buyers provides.
-For added convenience the course is also available in an online training format and can be accessed from anywhere and at any time over the internet via Maguire Training's excellent E-learning platform.
+For added convenience, the course is available in an eLearning format and can be accessed from anywhere and at any time through Maguire Training's excellent E-learning platform.